 - Details of the revised/proposed visitation schedule

 The desire to move to another state when there are children involved can be hindered by the children’s other parent.
 If you are thinking about relocating, make sure to seek legal advice at once.
 Jeffrey M. Bloom has more than two decades of experience handling divorce matters, and he can guide you through the complicated process of trying to relocate with your children.

 Please contact The Law Offices of Jeffrey M. Bloom if you think an out-of-state move might be in your future.
-Mr. Bloom serves clients in the Hackensack, New Jersey area.
+Mr. Bloom serves clients in the West New York area.